dav1dcg/spikesandbursts/README.md

 # Spikes and bursts

 Code from the neuroscience blog [Spikes and Bursts](https://spikesandbursts.wordpress.com/).
-Please visit the code to read the full tutorial of each notebook.
+Please visit the blog to read the full tutorial of each notebook.
 The notebooks are tested to run with the corresponding files in the **Data** folder.

 All external libraries used in these notebooks are credited to their respective authors and contributors, in accordance with their licenses and terms.